sdelafuente12/food-truck-tracker/README.md

 Users can also add, edit, and delete entries to customize the app to their liking!

 ---
+You will need to create a Socrata access token to pull data from SF.gov\
+Documentation for that can be found [here](https://www.sf.gov/resource/2023/open-data-developer-resources).

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies
+  * Add Socrata access token in you `.env` file as `FOOD_TRUCK_ACCESS_TOKEN`
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
   * Grab data in IEx with `FoodTruckTrackerWeb.FoodTruckController.get_food_trucks_from_api()`